omelancon/javascript-1/README.md

 Use [recursion](#Recursion & Tail Call).

 ## Recursion & Tail Call
-To make a tail call resursion you need to place the function call at the end of your function and have it return the value. [see es6-recursion-tail-recursion](http://www.door3.com/insights/es6-recursion-tail-recursion)
+To make a tail call recursion you need to place the function call at the end of your function and have it return the value. [see es6-recursion-tail-recursion](http://www.door3.com/insights/es6-recursion-tail-recursion)
 ``` javascript
 // recur :: Number -> Number -> Number
 const recur = n => acc =>  n == 0 ? acc : recur(n-1)(n * acc)